hipe/tmx/brazen/doc/issues/050-the-API-narrative.md

 subject code-node, so they share DNA:

-in the latter code node itself, the discerning eye will see lots of isomorphicism and early conceptual ancestors of most of the main components we use today: there is one long running lightweight "daemon"-ish and then for each request a dedicated "invocation" instance has a short-ish lifespan.
+in the latter code node itself, the discerning eye will see lots of isomorphism and early conceptual ancestors of most of the main components we use today: there is one long running lightweight "daemon"-ish and then for each request a dedicated "invocation" instance has a short-ish lifespan.
 [#fi-033] "iambics" were quite formalized by then too, and used then as